 With Qi Gong and Self Care Training as taught by Lyrea Crawford

-Please note the following adjustments to the on-going every Wednesday T’ai Chi schedule: No classes will be held on April 11, July 8, August 19, or October 7, 2015.
+Please note the following adjustments to the on-going every Wednesday T’ai Chi schedule: No classes will be held on July 8, August 19, October 7, or December 2, 2015.

 The Wu Style T'ai Chi Ch'uan class activates and fosters the flow of Chi/Qi (vital life force) in the body, allowing participants to access health benefits, a sense of well-being and tranquility of mind.
 T’ai Chi Ch’uan is an ancient oriental exercise discipline characterized by graceful flowing movements done at a slow tempo with gentle shifts of weight from one side of the body to the other.
 During the practice, the mind and body are harmonized through a kind of concentrated but relaxed attention.
 T’ai Chi is both an external and internal art, and has been called “meditation in motion.”
 There is mounting evidence that T’ai Chi may assist in lowering blood pressure, preventing falls in the elderly, and easing a variety of other conditions.

 Participants in this class learn the complete Traditional Long Form of Wu Style T’ai Chi Ch’uan consisting of 108 movement sequences.
 Instruction goes far beyond the simple presentation of these movements however, and focuses on proper breathing, awareness of the energy flow in the body, and the philosophical basis of the discipline.
 The study of the Wu Style form is supplemented by Qi Gong and a variety of Self Care techniques designed to gently open and prepare the body for the practice.